 Snorkeling at both islands is incredible but I found it a lot easier to find sites on Big Corn.
 There seemed to be good snorkelling at many places around the island.
 On Little Corn there are five or six specific spots where you can snorkel and they may not be that close to your hotel.
 There are still, however, spectacular!
 I spotted a spotted eagle ray very close to the shore at one of the sites.

 On Little Corn I had a couple of special places where I liked to swim and lie on the beach to read a book.
 As it’s a small island, you would think that it would be inundated with people but I was often surprised at having great stretches of beach all to myself.
-You can really live out your Deserted Island fantasy here.
+You can really live out your desert island fantasy here.

 If you want quality beach time on Big Corn, you might have to do some walking or get a taxi.
 There’s only a couple spots on the island where there is genuinely nice stretches of sand.
 Although, If you just want to go for a dunk in the water then you can really do that anywhere.